7-Day Northern Lights Winter Vacation Package with Ice Caving

 Continue your adventure into Snaefellsjokull National Park, the first established national park in Iceland.
 For a small additional fee, you have the option to explore the Vatnshellir lava cave, a captivating underground world filled with fascinating rock formations, offering a 656-foot (200-meter) journey into darkness.

 Next, you can breathe in the fresh sea air as you visit Djupalonssandur and Dritvik, two picturesque beach areas that were once bustling fishing hubs.
-Marvel at the incredible rock formations scattered along the coastline and appreciate the uniquely shaped pebbles that adorn the beach.
+Observe the striking rock formations and naturally sculpted pebbles along the coast.

 As the day comes to a close, find serenity in a charming seaside village in West Iceland.
-Let the tranquility of the ocean and the soothing sounds of nature surround you as you rest and rejuvenate.
+Settle into a cozy seaside village for the night, resting up for another day of adventure in Iceland’s wild landscapes.

 Read more